Berlin

 Mitte concentrates the essentials (Brandenburg Gate, Museumsinsel, Unter den Linden) and historic palaces.
 The Hotel Adlon Kempinski occupies the mythic spot facing the Brandenburg Gate, the address that has seen heads of state and stars parade since 1907.
 The Gorki Apartments play a different tune: Berlin buildings between galleries and Mauerpark, loft spirit with discreet hotel service.

 Kreuzberg remains the most authentically Berlin neighbourhood.
-The Orania.Berlin occupies a corner building between underground galleries and Turkish cafés, and cultivates a rare spirit in German luxury: no uniformed concierge, but a team that knows the best hidden bars and local artists' studios.
+The Orania.Berlin occupies a corner building between underground galleries and Turkish cafés, and cultivates a rare spirit in German luxury: no uniformed concierge, but a team that knows the best hidden bars and local artist studios.

 Charlottenburg seduces travellers seeking residential calm without renouncing luxury.
 Louisa's Place plays the private apartment card rather than the grand hotel: spacious suites, equipped kitchens, bespoke service.
-The neighbourhood also houses the KPM Hotel & Residences, royal porcelain manufactory turned design hotel where Prussian heritage meets Berlin minimalism.
+The neighbourhood also houses the KPM Hotel & Residences, royal porcelain factory turned design hotel where Prussian heritage meets Berlin minimalism.

 For a first stay, we recommend Mitte (centrality, monuments on foot).
 For a repeat stay, Kreuzberg or Charlottenburg offer deeper immersion in Berlin life.
-Families will prefer apart-hotels (Gorki, Mr(s)STiL, Apartments Rosenthal Residence) that offer space and flexibility.
+Families will prefer apart-hotels (Gorki, Mr(s)STiL, Apartments Rosenthal Residence) that provide space and flexibility.

 Starred tables and palace gastronomy